Cat-Family/NetfixClone/README.md

 ## Movie UI

-Build projects with Vue 3 with Vite\
+Build projects with Vue 3 with Vite.\
+Use naive-ui as ui framework and vfonts as the default font . \
 Recommend node version lts 16.13.1

 - Add dependencies through yarn or npm install